 There is no wrestling match here.
 God instead is gently pursuing after her and seeking to wash, clothe in splendor, adorn, provide her fine food, and crown her with a royal authority.
 His protective, cherishing, adorning, and providing character enabled her to become of renowned beauty.

 To make Jacob into the renowned Israel he wrestled him to the ground.
 To make the girl into a renowned Bride of royalty he brought her up and lavished splendor on her.
+What more is there to say?
+The God of the Bible sees and treats men and women incredibly different—as different as night and day.
 This is what the Father does with us.
 Just as a man needs the Father’s tough love to achieve the inner strength and capability that he desires, a woman needs the Father’s gentle and adorning love to achieve a renowned and authoritative inner beauty.
-This is far from the incorrect notion that the scriptures teach us to objectify and suppress women as some would like to think, for the passage makes clear that the final objective of God was an ‘advancement to royalty’ which insinuates an equal level of authority.
+This is far from the incorrect notion that the scriptures teach us to objectify and suppress women as some would like to think, for the passage makes clear that the final objective of God was an ‘advancement to royalty’ which insinuates a level of authority on par with his own.
+The key truth here is that she cannot possibly think to ever obtain such a “royalty” without a husband providing it.
 I think that husbands are rarely doing this sort of thing these days.

 Ultimately, the thing that makes a man and puts him ‘in his place’ is how God deals with him and the thing that makes a woman and puts her ‘in her place’ is how God deals with her.
 Nothing more.
 Understanding our sin, mortality, shame, and the utter sickness of our inner condition is the first step toward redeemed manhood and womanhood.
 Without this understanding we will never be true men or women but only phony play-actors.